-Despite being overwhelming favorites and the team with the BCS pedigree, the No. 3 Florida Gators (11-2) were blasted on Wednesday evening by the No. 21 Louisville Cardinals (11-2), which pulled off a 33-23 upset victory at the 2013 Sugar Bowl at the Mercedes-Benz Superdome in New Orleans, LA.
+No. 3 Florida Gators football (11-2) was upended in the 2013 Sugar Bowl on Wednesday as the No. 21 Louisville Cardinals (11-2) pulled off a 33-23 upset victory at the Mercedes-Benz Superdome in New Orleans, LA.
 Florida head coach Will Muschamp provided some of his thoughts after the game.

 » Florida is now 5-2 all-time in BCS bowl games and had its school-record four-straight bowl winning streak snapped.
 The Gators are 3-6 all-time in the Sugar Bowl and suffered their first loss in the game since 2000.
 UF is now 20-20 all-time in bowl games and lost its first since the 2008 Capital One Bowl.

 » Wednesday was the first time Louisville defeated Florida in program history (1-2).

 » The Gators are 4-7 vs. ranked teams under Muschamp including 4-2 during the 2012 season.
 Florida is also 4-7 when trailing at the half under Muschamp but 4-2 in such instances this year.

 » The 33 points given up to the Cardinals were the most allowed by the Gators this season.
 UF also had its largest deficit of the year in the game.

 » Florida posted a -2 turnover margin in the game and has lost both games this season in which it did not win the turnover battle.

 » The Gators totaled 20 interceptions on the season after registering eight in 2011.

 » Florida wore blue jerseys and orange pants together for the first time since 1999 vs. FSU.
 UF is now 0-3 all-time in that uniform combination.